camptocamp/c2cgeoportal/doc/integrator/tileforge.rst

 Tiles
 -----

-The tiles will be stored int the folder ``/var/sig/tilecache/c2cgeoportal->instanceid>_tilecache``, in the WMTS format.
+The tiles will be stored in the folder ``/var/sig/tilecache/c2cgeoportal->instanceid>_tilecache``, in the WMTS format.

-To seed only on the tiles that's have changes, you can add in table the modified geometries, and in the configuration file, in the layer definition add ``metadata_connection = ${mapserver_connection}`` used to connect to the database, ``metadata_data = "<geometry> FROM <table>"``  to build the select request to get the geometries.
+To regenerate only the tiles that have changed, you can add in a table the modified geometries, and in the configuration file, in the layer definition add ``metadata_connection = ${mapserver_connection}`` used to connect to the database, ``metadata_data = "<geometry> FROM <table>"``  to build the select request to get the geometries.

-A post proses command can be set by using the attribute:
+A post-processing command can be set by using the attribute:
 ``metadata_image_postproc``.